 The grain size of the surficial sediments in the intertidal zone, sampled at low tide when the beach face was fully exposed, exhibited a pronounced minimum coinciding in time with maximum wave-forcing: the average median diameter was reduced from that during calm conditions by a factor of 4.
-We conclude that the flattening of the ripple crests by the swash/shorebreak during ebb was accompanied by infilling of the troughs with the finer-grained crest material, resulting in a uniform, O(10 cm) thick veneer of sand-sized sediment and return to a planar beach face at low tide.
+We conclude that the flattening of the ripple crests by the swash/shore break during ebb was accompanied by infilling of the troughs with the finer-grained crest material, resulting in a uniform, O(10 cm) thick veneer of sand-sized sediment and return to a planar beach face at low tide.

 The MFDop results are promising.
-The vertical structure of wave-band motions exhibits the features predicted by theory over a sloping bed: i.e. transition from vertical and cross-shore velocities being in quadrature far from the bed to in-phase as the bed is approached; a near-bed maximum in the wave shear stress associated with the wave bottom boundary layer; and - under non-breaking waves - a linear decay in the wave shear stress with height above the bed.
-Vertical velocity spectra exhibit a well-defined inertial subrange indicative of turbulence within the wave bottom boundary.
-Finally, the measurements of the velocity of material at bed level indicate a u^3 -dependence, and thus promise for field measurements of bed material transport in the future.
+The vertical structure of waveband motions exhibits the features predicted by theory over a sloping bed: the transition from vertical and crossshore velocities being in quadrature far from the bed to inphase as the bed is approached; a near-bed maximum in the wave shear stress associated with the wave bottom boundary layer; and - under non-breaking waves - a linear decay in the wave shear stress with height above the bed.
+Vertical velocity spectra exhibit a well-defined inertial subrange indicative of turbulence within the wave-bottom boundary.
+Finally, the measurements of the velocity of material at bed level indicate a $u^3$ dependence and, thus, promise for field measurements of bed material transport in the future.
 Acknowledgements.
 This work was funded by the Natural Sciences and Engineering Research Council of Canada, the Atlantic Innovation Fund, and Nortek.
 Richard Cheel, Walter Judge, Robert Craig and Doug Schillinger provided technical support and, together with D. Barclay, J. Hare, M. Hatcher, T. Guest and O. Lundesgaard, assistance in the field.
+The authors also wish to thank Evan Goldstein and an anonymous reviewer for their valuable comments, and the Editor Giovanni Coco for allowing us to extend the paper beyond its initial scope to include additional relevant material.